Subterranean Toledo

-Subterranean Toledo is an underground city in Toledo, Spain made up of wells, caves, Roman, Arabic and Jewish baths, and cemeteries.
+Subterranean Toledo is an underground city in Toledo, Spain made up of wells, caves, Roman, Arabic, and Jewish baths, as well as cemeteries.

 Wells and Aljibes

-There are many wells in Toledo, and aljibes are commonly found nearby wells, a Spanish word that originally came from the Arabic word for cistern.
+There are many wells in Toledo.
+Aljibes are commonly found near wells that derive their name from a Spanish word originating from an Arabic word meaning 'cistern.'

 Caves

-The best known cave in Toledo is the Cave of Hercules.
+The best-known cave in Toledo is the Cave of Hercules.
 There are several legends surrounding this cave, but the most recognized is the story of how Don Rodrigo in part caused the fall of Spain to the Moors by completing Hercules’ prophecy and opening the cave.
 Some private residences within the old town also have historic caves that are sometimes available to the public, and sometimes caves can be found beneath homes.